 If an item deteriorates due to wear and tear then the landlord is responsible for the repair/replacement cost.
 If it has deteriorated due to damage then the landlord can pursue the tenant for reimbursement of the cost or repair/replacement.
 The landlord can apply for a deduction from the tenant’s deposit or apply for a payment order from the First-tier Tribunal for Scotland (Housing & Property Chamber).

 So how do you distinguish between wear and tear and damage?
-Unfortunately, it isn’t a precise science.
+It isn’t a precise science.
 Wear & tear is defined in case law as follows:

 “Reasonable wear and tear means the reasonable use of the house by the tenant and the ordinary operation of natural forces.”